 Other problems include:

 Some Tibetan Terriers have food allergies to dairy, wheat, and grains.
-A grain free diet is often recommended.
+A grain free diet is often recommended if it is determined that wheat causes problems.
+Puppies should be fed three times a day until they are six months old and then twice a day throughout their life time.